FXDYJ/Sunrise/README.md

 The system works by recording a precise history of each player's position and rotation.
 When a player fires,
 the server no longer trusts client-provided data.
 Instead, it locates the closest valid entry in the player’s actual historical data,
 ensuring that only legitimate shots, based on real past positions and rotations, are processed.

+## Pickup Validation

+Effect: It is impossible to pick up items through walls.

+By default, the server does not perform any line-of-sight checks when a player attempts to pick up an item.
+This allows cheaters to pick up items through walls, doors, and other obstacles.

+Pickup validation module checks if the item is genuinely reachable from the player’s point of view using raycasts.
+Multiple raycasts may be performed to avoid false positives.
+As the last resort, the system simulates slight vertical movement to handle edge cases where a player jumped before starting the pickup action.
+If all checks fail, the pickup attempt is denied.

 ## Ideas (not implemented yet)